-Chasing Peacocks in Los Angeles: Los Angeles County Arboretum
+Chasing Peacocks in LA: Los Angeles County Arboretum

-Chasing peacocks in Los Angeles: the Los Angeles County Arboretum
+Viewing peacocks in LA: Los Angeles County Arboretum and Botanic Garden

-Chasing Peacocks in Los Angeles: Los Angeles County Arboretum and Botanic Garden
+Viewing Peacocks at the Los Angeles County Arboretum and Botanic Garden

-“Why do you like the peacocks?” this question popped up in my mind while we were driving to the Los Angeles County Arboretum and Botanic Garden to see these resplendent birds from the pheasant family.
+“Why do you like peacocks?”
+The question popped up in my mind while we were driving to the Los Angeles County Arboretum and Botanic Garden to see these resplendent birds from the pheasant family.
 “What makes them so special?”

 Los Angeles County Arboretum and Botanic Garden

 The Los Angeles County Arboretum and Botanic Garden has worn many hats.
 Its story started as Rancho Santa Anita, an agricultural outpost of Mission San Gabriel.
-Later it belonged to Yankee capitalist, Elias Jackson Baldwin.
-Thanks to its lavish location, the arboretum has also been used as film set for many Hollywood movies.
-But above all, it’s one of the favorite places among the locals and random visitors, looking forward to meeting the peacocks in Los Angeles.
+Later it belonged to Yankee capitalist Elias Jackson Baldwin whose name has been memorialized at the lake near the far end of the park.

 Peacocks in Los Angeles

-Gracefully pacing in front of the arboretum, the birds cast indifferent glances at you.
-These peacocks, some of the most beautiful residents of Los Angeles, neither shy away from the visitors, nor show any discomfort in their presence.
-They just stands here, soaking up all “Oohs” and “Wows” that come from the ecstatic crowds.
+Gracefully pacing in front of the gate, the birds cast indifferent glances at passersby.
+These peacocks, easily some of the most fabulous residents of Los Angeles, are excellent performers that don’t show any discomfort in the growing ecstatic crowd with its frequent “oohs” and “wows”.

-On the other side of the gate, more peacocks show themselves to the exuberant visitors that can’t stop staring at and trying to pat the birds.
-The peacocks in Los Angeles seem to be aware of their splendid looks and entertain their admirers to the best of their “birdy” abilities.
-Grandly and leisurely, they turn around, showing all their sides to their ever-growing audiences.
+On the other side of the gate, more large birds show themselves to exuberant visitors.
+The peacocks in Los Angeles seem to be aware of their splendid looks and entertain their admirers to the best of their birdy abilities.
+In a leisurely manner, they turn around, showcasing all their colorful sides.

-A few moments later, a loud shrill sound notifies the crowd that the peacocks are ready to open their gorgeous fantails.
-(Apparently, the mighty birds don’t want their grand show go unnoticed.)
-Delighted by the numerous clicks of the cameras that start working almost instantly, the smart creatures, like professional runway models, start turning around once again, proudly displaying their luxurious tails.
+A few moments later, a loud shrill notifies the crowd that the peacocks are ready to open their gorgeous fantails.
+(Apparently, the mighty birds don’t want their grand shows to go unnoticed.)
+Delighted by the numerous clicks of the cameras that start working almost instantly, like professional runway models, the smart creatures start turning around once again, proudly displaying their luxurious tails.

 War Memorial Fountain